-Not only does e-Biking make this activity easier again, but it enables riders to get out into the sunshine and get a healthy dose of Vitamin D (which is proven to be linked to improving moods – source), fresh air that can bring about mental clarity, and happiness in enjoying the scenery.
-Riders across the board have been unafraid to state just how much the excitement and joy they get from e-Biking is unrivaled.
+Not only does riding an e-bike make this activity easier again, but it enables riders to get out into the sunshine and get a healthy dose of Vitamin D (which is proven to be linked to improving moods – source), fresh air that can bring about mental clarity, and happiness in enjoying the scenery.
+Riders across the board have been unafraid to state that the excitement and joy they get from e-bike rides are unrivaled.

 As it stands, cycling is a low-impact sport.
-E-Biking is an even more low-impact exercise option and is widely recommended for anyone dealing with any type of physical barriers, whether age-related or not.
-The many accounts of riders dealing with joint replacements, arthritis, and various other barriers in conjunction with old age who have found a new way of life in e-Biking are extremely encouraging, and help to further showcase how reliable an option e-Biking is for senior riders.
+E-bike riding is an even more low-impact exercise option and is widely recommended for anyone dealing with any type of physical barrier, whether age-related or not.
+The many accounts of riders dealing with joint replacements, arthritis, and various other barriers in conjunction with old age who have found a new way of life in riding an electric bicycle are extremely encouraging and help to further showcase how reliable an option of e-bike riding is for senior riders.

-One of the many benefits of e-Biking is that it covers a lot of ground without putting much stress on your joints.
-Since e-Cycling requires very little pressure on the knees and hips and even less on the feet (particularly due to the consistent cyclical forward motion of pedaling), it is an aerobic sport that is great for the joints.
+One of the many benefits of riding an e-bike is that it covers a lot of ground without putting much stress on your joints.
+Since cycling on an e-bike requires very little pressure on the knees and hips and even less on the feet (particularly due to the consistent cyclical forward motion of pedaling), it is an aerobic sport that is great for the joints.

-Even in comparison to an exercise like walking, walking on pavement can be very hard on the knees, feet, and hips – thus, e-biking offers an option that is both beneficial to overall fitness while ensuring little pressure is being put on the joints.
+Even in comparison to an exercise like walking, walking on pavement can be very hard on the knees, feet, and hips – thus, e-bike riding offers an option that is beneficial to overall fitness while ensuring little pressure is being put on the joints.

 7. Can improve the overall quality of life

-Many e-Bike riders who are in their 60s+ have personally noted that they have been able to recover from incidents like car accidents, injuries, and other conditions through e-Biking.
+Many e-bike riders who are in their 60s+ have personally noted that they have been able to recover from incidents like car accidents, injuries, and other conditions through riding their e-bikes.
 Not only does this rehabilitative form of exercise help to bring motion and activity back into people’s lives, but granting the ability to commute enables riders to actively be a part of their community.

 It’s important to remember, even for those who are not yet dealing with a decrease in mobility and freedom, that having some form of independence is extremely important to maintaining one’s mental and physical health.

-E-Biking allows riders to explore their natural surroundings and take part in social interactions that may be difficult to do otherwise.
-This inevitably helps to improve one’s quality of life, particularly if you an elderly person who is otherwise confined to your house or retirement home.
+E-bike riding allows riders to explore their natural surroundings and take part in social interactions that may be difficult to do otherwise.
+This inevitably helps to improve one’s quality of life, particularly if you are an elderly person who is otherwise confined to your house or retirement home.

 One of the most daunting downsides of aging is ultimately that of decreased freedom and mobility, and increased vulnerability in various ways.
-The fact that so many have commented on how e-Biking has opened up their worlds again and has offered so many physical and mental benefits, goes to show how ideal this form of exercise is for senior riders.
+The fact that so many have commented on how riding an e-bike has opened up their worlds again and has offered so many physical and mental benefits, goes to show how ideal this form of exercise is for senior riders.